 Copper Mountain Mining Corporation (TSX:CUM) is a Canadian based, high growth mining company focused on adding value through successful exploration, project development, efficient operations, and opportunistic acquisitions.
 Maintaining a low risk profile through project diversification, astute financial management and operating in secure jurisdictions are key priorities for Copper Mountain's Management team.

 Copper Mountain’s flagship asset is the 75% owned Copper Mountain mine located in southern British Columbia near the town of Princeton.
-The Company has a strategic alliance with Mitsubishi Materials Corporation who own the remaining 25%.
-The Copper Mountain mine commenced production in the summer of 2011, and has continued to improve its operations during the year; and attained design capacity in the summer of 2012.
+The Company has a strategic alliance with Mitsubishi Materials Corporation, which owns the remaining 25%.
+The Copper Mountain mine commenced production in the summer of 2011, continued to improve its operations during the year, and attained design capacity in the summer of 2012.
 The 18,000 acre site has a resource of approximately 5 billion pounds of copper and remains open laterally and at depth.
-The mine has significant exploration potential that will need to be explored over the next few years to fully appreciate the properties full development potential.
+The mine has significant exploration potential that will need to be explored over the next few years to fully appreciate the properties' full development potential.

 Copper Mountain Video Presentation

-The Copper Mountain project is located 20 km south of Princeton, BC an established mining town.
-The property consists of approximately 18,000 acres of prospective mining land held under a combination of 135 crown grants, 132 mineral claims, 14 mining licenses, 8 cell mineral claims and 12 fee simple lots.
+The Copper Mountain Mine site covers approximately 18,000 acres and consists primarily of 135 crown grants, 176 mineral claims and 14 mining leases.
 Copper Mountain is located in an area with well–developed infrastructure.
 The property is accessible by a combination of highways and paved roads, and it is close to the port of Vancouver that provides service for shipment of copper concentrates.
 The mine is a 20–minute drive from local communities that provide goods, services and personnel.